corda/corda/docs/source/protocol-state-machines.rst

 1. S sends a ``StateAndRef`` pointing to the state they want to sell to B, along with info about the price they require B to pay.
-2. B sends to S a ``SignedWireTransaction`` that includes the state as input, B's cash as input, the state with the new owner key as output, and any change cash as output.
+2. B sends to S a ``SignedTransaction`` that includes the state as input, B's cash as input, the state with the new owner key as output, and any change cash as output.
 It contains a single signature from B but isn't valid because it lacks a signature from S authorising movement of the asset.
-3. S signs it and hands the now finalised ``SignedWireTransaction`` back to B.
+3. S signs it and hands the now finalised ``SignedTransaction`` back to B.

 You can find the implementation of this protocol in the file ``contracts/protocols/TwoPartyTradeProtocol.kt``.